-The undersigned hereby certifies that he or she is the duly elected, qualified, and acting Secretary or Assistant Secretary of Ali Technology, Inc., a Delaware corporation and that the foregoing bylaws, comprising pages, were amended and restated on by the corporation's board of directors.
-IN WITNESS WHEREOF, the undersigned has hereunto set his or her hand thisth day of, 2021.
-Secretary
+The undersigned hereby certifies that he or she is the duly elected, qualified, and acting Secretary or Assistant Secretary of Al Technology, Inc., a Delaware corporation and that the foregoing bylaws, comprising pages, were amended and restated on, 2 by the corporation's board of directors. are corporation and that the foregoing bylaws, comprising pages, were amended and restated on, 2021 IN WITNESS WHEREOF, the undersigned has hereunto set his or her hand thisth day of, 2021.
+Secretary -